arinbasu/logseq_notetaking_2021/pages/litdump sohnke ahrens' how to take notes.md

   src: pp14

-  Essentially lays the argument here is that if you think and need to connect various pieces together, then you need a structure to do so.
-It is true for almost all data based disciplines, where connecting diverse worlds is a need.
-Also true for epidemiology and medicine, etc. (note on p.169)

   "insight doesn’t come easy and that writing is not only for proclaiming opinions, but the main tool to achieve insight worth sharing."
 (Ahrens 2017:169) n6-writing-insight